cecile-dzy-ncl/resume/index.md

       </div>
       <div class="details">
         <div class="details-text">
           <p>You think buying a new mobile every year is a waste of money?
-You only need a phone for a few days?
-You have unused phones in you drawer?
-If you said yes to one of these questions, welcome to <a href="http://rent-a-mobile.herokuapp.com/" target="_blank">Rent a Mobile</a>, where you can find phones to rent!</p>
+You only need a phone for a few days? you have unused phones in your drawer?
+If you answered yes to one of those questions, welcome to <a href="http://rent-a-mobile.herokuapp.com/" target="_blank">Rent a Mobile</a>, where you can find phones to rent!</p>
           <hr>
           <div class="details-technos">
             <p><strong>Technology</strong> - Ruby on Rails, Git, Cloudinary, PostegreSQL, Heroku</p>